yugabyte/yugabyte-db/docs/content/latest/secure/authentication/client-authentication.md

 {{< note title="Important" >}}

-Changes to `--pg_hba_conf` should be applied to all `yb-tserver` servers in a rolling upgrade and restart, making sure that all YB-TServers are not stopped at the same time.
+Changes to `--ysql_hba_conf` should be applied to all `yb-tserver` servers in a rolling upgrade and restart, making sure that all YB-TServers are not stopped at the same time.

 {{< /note >}}